-Currently, only 56 to 58% of the heavy vehicle charges are recovered from the road user charge, while 42 to 44% is recovered as a fixed road use charge component of the registration charges.
-NSW Farmers requires that a greater proportion of the heavy vehicle charges is collected using the road user charge component to account for the fact that heavy vehicles are a tool to enable business - not an income generator for the business as is the case for transport companies.
-It is NSW Farmers preference that the regulatory component of the registration charge, removing the roads component of the registration charge.
+It was projected that in 2020 only 56 to 58% of the heavy vehicle charges would be recovered from the road user charge, while 42 to 44% would be recovered as a fixed road use charge component of the registration charges.
+NSW Farmers' requires that a greater proportion of the heavy vehicle charges is collected using the road user charge component to account for the fact that heavy vehicles are a tool to enable business - not an income generator for the business as is the case for transport companies.

+It is NSW Farmers' preference that the regulatory component of the registration charge continue to be recovered through fixed charges and the remainder through the road user charge, removing the roads component of the registration charge.
 This way, the road user charge more accurately reflects actual road use of the vehicle.

-To this end, NSW Farmers supports the National Heavy Vehicle Charging Pilot currently being undertaken and the NTC's review of the method for calculating heavy vehicle charges.

-Members have indicated in-principle support for this trial coupled with further research into alternative charging strategies that reduce the disproportionate contribution of farmers to road usage charges.
+To this end, NSW Farmers' supports the National Heavy Vehicle Charging Pilot recently undertaken, and requests that the findings are made available as an evidence base for future heavy vehicle charging.
+NSW Farmers' members indicated in-principle support for this trial when coupled with further research into alternative charging strategies that reduce the disproportionate contribution of farmers to road usage charges.

-NSW Farmers strongly urges government to look at more accurate, evidence-based ways of funding road expenditure, including more active consideration of options such as telematics to gather data on actual road usage, for example measuring mass and distance travelled.
-However any costs that may arise as a consequence of telematics must be proportionate and there must be recognition that not all heavy vehicles will have this capability without farmers facing additional expenditure.
+NSW Farmers' strongly urges government to investigate more accurate, evidence-based options to fund road expenditure, including more active consideration of options such as telematics to gather data on actual road usage by identifying mass and distance travelled.
+However, any costs that may arise as a consequence of telematics must be proportionate and there must be recognition that not all heavy vehicles will have this capability without farmers facing additional expenditure.
 This must be voluntary for low frequency users rather than introducing a mandatory requirement.

-The cost of any technologies to take these measurements must not be borne by primary producers, nor must they require the installation of regulatory tracking devices.
+The cost of any technologies to take these measurements must not be disproportionately borne by primary producers, nor must they require the installation of regulatory tracking devices.

-NSW farmers highlights the need for road user charges that are applied relative to road damage caused by individual vehicle types, loads carried and especially the extent of use.
+NSW Farmers highlights the need for road user charges that are applied relative to road damage caused by individual vehicle types, loads carried and especially the extent of use.
 In relation to registration charges, this should be calculated based on distance, excluding off-road usage by primary producers.
 We seek a registration charge that is reflective of primary producer road usage that is comparable to other states.

 Re-modelling of the road user charge could also better recover the cost of road expenditure due to interstate travel of heavy vehicles.
 Geographically, New South Wales is a transport corridor between Queensland, Victoria and the West, and as such bears the impact of extensive interstate transport movements.
-For example, during the drought it has been common for trucks to cart loads of hay from Victoria to New South Wales, and sometimes further afield.
+For example, during the drought there was significant interstate transport of fodder supplies.
 Trucks travelling through New South Wales would not contribute to the registration component for this State, yet cause significant wear and tear on the roads.
 A higher road user component based on actual road use would help to capture the extensive travel of heavy vehicles through New South Wales.